Skip to content

 • guides, grid, masuratori

-Tip: The scripts are designed to be run with QuickExport.jsx.
+💡 The scripts are designed to be run with QuickExport.

 Housekeeping

 Sets some preferences for the active document.
-You should customize them to your workflow by editing the script (unfortunately the preferences are scattered in so many places that it's for me difficult to guide you).
+You should customize them to your workflow by editing the script.
+Unfortunately the preferences are scattered in so many places that it's difficult for me to guide you – but this will definitely help.

-Note: Many scripts in this collection assume these settings as defaults because they suit my environment – e.g., is possible to try to scale a locked object (or guide) and the script will fail (see Prevent Selection of Locked Objects).
+Many scripts in this collection assume these settings as defaults because they suit my environment – e.g., trying to scale a locked object/guide the script will fail for you but not for me, because I have Prevent Selection of Locked Objects enabled.

 Application: